Skip to content

 4. Preheat the casting to avoid temperature differences

-Preheating prevents the fast expansion of the casting when you weld it and the quick cool-down after welding.
+Preheating prevents the fast expansion when you weld and the quick cool-down after welding.
 It also prevents carbon migration in the weld metal.
 With preheating, you decrease the risk of cracking.

 Preheating adds another important advantage when you TIG weld.
-It removes impurities not only from the surface but inside the casting too.
+It removes impurities not only from the surface but at a deeper level too.

 You can use an oven or a flame torch.
 The typical preheating temperature of medium-sized gray iron castings is 500 °F (260 °C).